-It’s not a topic most of us like to think about, but getting a colorectal cancer screening is an important part of staying healthy.
-As the third leading cause of cancer death in the United States, early detection is crucial.
-That’s particularly true for African-Americans for whom the incidence of colorectal cancer and death rates from the disease are higher than other ethnic or racial groups in the country.
+As the third leading cause of cancer death in the United States, early detection is vital.
+Especially for African Americans.
+They have the greatest risk for colorectal cancer.
+Their death rates from the disease are higher than other ethnic or racial groups in the nation.

 But first things first: